Featured bike path - Cedar Creek Trail

 3) West Military Road, and

-For those looking for a longer route (this route is just over 4 miles), once in Rib Mountain, you may continue on the Town of Rib Mountain’s bike routes or continue on bike Route 7 to connect to the 51/29 Trail or County Hwy R Trail.
-The trail extends past Cedar Creek Mall in Rothschild as well.
+For those looking for a longer route (this route is just over 4 miles), once in Rib Mountain, you may continue on the Village of Rib Mountain’s bike routes or continue on bike Route 7 to connect to the 51/29 Trail or County Hwy R Trail.
+The trail also extends past Cedar Creek Mall in Rothschild after going under two covered bridges.

 Your turn to share